-This course is designed to provide the student with a strategic knowledge of various labor relations, collective bargaining, and negotiation strategies and tactics across different types of organizations.
-During the course of the semester, we will examine the history, current state, and future of union-management relations in the U.S., as well as in other countries.
-We will include theories originating from labor economics, employment law, human resources management, organizational psychology, sociology, and organization behavior.
-Students should gain knowledge and an understanding of the practices used in the field of industrial relations with special emphasis placed on technological, ethical, and sociological changes in today’s global environment.
+This course will focus on providing a strategic knowledge of various labor relations, collective bargaining, and negotiation strategies and tactics across different types of organizations.
+Students will examine the history, current state, and future of union-management relations in the U.S. and other countries.
+Course content includes theories originating from labor economics, employment law, human resources management, organizational psychology, sociology, and organizational behavior.
+Students should gain a knowledge and an understanding of the practices used in the field of industrial relations, with special emphasis placed on technological, ethical, and sociological changes in today’s global environment.
+(3 credits)

 - ENG 101: English Composition 1

 - MGT 315: Organizational Behavior

 Upon successful completion of the course, the student will be able to:

 - Assess the roles of unions and organized labor and why people join unions as well as understand the types of union and labor management cooperation process.

 - Judge and differentiate the roots of the American labor movement and distinguish the laws that led to and finally established collective bargaining.

 - Explain the history and rights of employees in the public sector's labor relations as well as in the private sector.

 - Write how bargaining units are formed in addition to the organizational campaigns election process.

 - Evaluate the management of the employee and labor relations process in action.